Website Walberton Nursery

 - Line managing staff, taking responsibility for yearly appraisals, training needs and disciplinary matters

 - Fostering a culture of good communication within the business and assisting staff in building effective teams

 The position is full time, averaging a minimum of 41 hours per week across the year.
 31 days holiday per year pro rata, inclusive of Bank Holidays.
-Salary £35,416 to £44,714 per annum, depending on skills and experience, plus a minimum of £1900 in additional benefits each year.
+Salary £38,037 to £47,845 per annum, depending on skills and experience, plus a minimum of £1900 in additional benefits each year.

 Candidates must have a number of years growing experience in container grown ornamental horticulture; will preferably hold a qualification in commercial Horticulture to a minimum of Level 3, or equivalent; will have excellent attention to detail; be good leaders and motivators of people in order to build strong teams.